-Here are three examples of what to avoid:
+Here are three fine examples of what to avoid:

 These three companies are not unique.
 There are thousands of similar companies trying to trick you into buying their “low carb” junk food, full of starch, sugar alcohols, flour, sweeteners and strange additives.
 Two simple rules to avoid this junk:

-- Don’t eat “low carb” versions of high carb stuff, like cookies, bars, chocolate, bread, pasta or ice cream – unless you are SURE of the ingredients (perhaps by making it yourself).
+- Don’t eat “low carb” versions of high carb stuff, like cookies, bars, chocolate, bread, pasta or ice cream – unless you are SURE of the ingredients (perhaps from making it yourself).

 - Avoid products with the words “net carbs” on them.
 That’s usually just a way to fool you.

 Focus on eating good quality, minimally processed real food.
 Ideally the food you buy shouldn’t even have a list of ingredients (or it should be very short).

 On an low-carb diet you should aim to eat when hungry (see tip #2 above).
 And if you’re not hungry?
 Don’t eat.
 Nothing slows down weight loss more than frequently eating a lot of food that you do not need.
 This, in fact, is so important that it’s worth this section of it’s own.

 Unnecessary snacking can be a problem on LCHF too.
 Some things are easy to eat just because they’re tasty and easily available.
 Here are three common traps to watch out for on LCHF: